 VT = EA – IA (RA + Rs)

 - With the IA increment, the series field magnetomotive force FSE=NSEIA rises also.
-It raises the net MMF that is Ftot=NFIF+NSEIA that causes an increment influx in the generator.
+It raises the net MMF that is Ftot=NFIF+NSEIA which causes an increment influx in the generator.

 - Due to flux increment, internally generated voltage also increases that in results VT=EA-IA(RA+RS) increases.